Sports Massage – Aid Your Recovery

 Sports massage is a growing field and has played a key role in the advancement over the past decades in the approach to the training and conditioning of athletes.
 It is now an officially recognised component of athlete care, especially at premium level sporting events such as the Olympics.
 A well-qualified sports therapist should demonstrate an in-depth understanding of the musculoskeletal system as well as the mechanics of injury and the recovery process.
 Sports therapists working on-site at professional sporting events, will often have to attend to injuries not only before and after events, but also during competition.

 Sports Massage London

 ProPhysiotherapy offer a wide range of services including Sports Massage Therapy at our London based clinics.
 All our therapists are experts within their field and can help with a wide range of soft tissue dysfunctions aiding in recovery, performance and general maintenance.
-Sports massage is often combined with other treatments such as physiotherapy, specific stretching exercises and other techniques including pilates and yoga.
+Sports massage is often combined with other treatments such as physiotherapy, specific stretching exercises and other techniques including pilates.
 For more information regarding our services, get in touch today.